cabamarcos/GANs_VA/README.md

 ![alt text](Images/image-2.png)

-After 15 epoch, the imahges dom't look better.
+After 15 epoch, the images don't look better.
 In fact, some of the pixels start disappearing.
 I will train it more to see how time affects the creation of images.

 ## TO DO